ArcturusSky/holbertonschool-hbnb/Technical_Documentation/Logs.md

 - I just understood now the use and principle of "BaseModel".
 So I'm updating the whole thing with it.

 - One last thing with task 1 : Relationships and **Multiplicity** which is difficult to create

+- It is time.
+I already sent what I had I'm just updating the last log.
+I won't lie, for the task 2 I needed an A.I to provide me a basemodel.
+Not that I wouldn't have understand how to do it by myself but I was lacking time.
+Lot of time.
+I had to do everything by myself while hoping until the very end that I would have help from my teammate.
+That's why the sequence API calls are less refined than the others.
 ---

 ## End of day Log Entry